Book a Design Session

 Lighting

-Weight Issues
+Weight Restrictions

 When you remove the interior of an elevator, it has to weigh the same as the old interior or be within 5%.
 Staying within that slim margin is critical.